Congress races to avoid December government shutdown amid pandemic

 Negotiators also have been battling over the amount of money Republicans want for immigrant detention beds.

-Disagreements over abortion and family planning, education, and environment programs also have been simmering.
+Disagreements over abortion and family planning as well as education and environment programs have also been simmering.
 If they cannot be resolved by Dec.
 11, agency shutdowns could be avoided only by Congress passing a stop-gap funding bill.

 Also hovering over the budget debate will be warnings that emergency funds must be allocated in separate coronavirus aid legislation following months of deadlock.